 How to Sell the C-Suite on Customer Experience

 You finally got your big career break.
 You are leading a project that requires executive approval.
 So, now what?
 Intuitively, you know that this is a chance to make a first impression on the right people.
 But you have no idea how to approach this process.
 There is no set procedure and your leader might be good or bad at this, so going to your boss might not be the first right step.
-Where do you begin?
+Where do you begin to make the customer experience business case?

 Begin by scheduling pre-briefings with each individual executive.
 Do not forget the Chief Counsel or the Chief HR Executive.
 When it comes to the Exec Crew, every function weighs equally.
 You never know who might help (or block) your business case.
 If you are asking for millions of dollars to build CX expertise in the enterprise, or to finally connect underlying systems that yield bad customer experience, you might find the Chief HR executive is so passionate about customer experience that he/she is the loudest voice in the room.